gpropf/clarity/README.md

 ## Preface ##

 As I developed this library and the example apps that use it I realized my original "node centric" approach was both too limited and overly complex.
 In a few cases I added some features that were, in my opinion, kludges just to maintain momentum in app development.
 The `cycleButton()` method in the `CLNodeFactory` class exists because sometimes the "one value / one node" pairing didn't quite express everything we need to.
 As a result I've decide to create a new version of the library using an entirely new approach more in keeping with the pure functional reactive style.
+I have decided now (August-September 2023) to refactor the library again with the goal being to further simplify the programming interface and make the library even easier to develop with.
+I have also added a kind of "overseer" class (now called `AppBuilder`) that acts as both a factory class and runtime GUI manager.
+This new code is a separate branch called `cl3` and is present in a subdirectory of the same name.
+You will need to check out the `cl3` branch to see this directory.

 ## Description ##